 As a last resort, you will have to download the requisite drivers from another device (laptop/PC/Smartphone) and then transfer the files onto the impacted Bodhi Linux device.
-Be mindful that your driver may need additional dependencies, ensure you have these to hand too to facilitate a “clean” installation.
+Be mindful that your driver may need additional dependencies; ensure you have these on hand to facilitate a “clean” installation.

 Can the community help me?

-If all else fails, please visit the forums or Live Chat (Discord), Check whether someone else in the forums has
+Yes!
+If you have not been successful in establishing a connection, please visit the forums or Live Chat (Discord) to check whether someone else has

 The best approach to gain support on the forums is to publish your devices networking hardware (see the section titled: How do I identify my Networking Hardware for details).
 If you are unsure which method to use/what information to publish, opt for the “generic” method.
-This additional information will help fast track any support related conversions and ultimately get you connected to the internet in a timely manner.
+This additional information will help fast track any support related conversions and ultimately get you connected to the internet.

 My Broadcom BCM43XX Wireless Card is not working.

-Broadcom networking Wi-Fi hardware has its quirks with Linux.
+Broadcom wireless networking hardware has its quirks with Linux.
 This guide will help you mitigate the issue and get your Broadcom Wi-Fi working.

 Step 1.
 Establish hardware

-First off we need to establish what Broadcom Wireless Network device you have.
-To do this, run the following command in terminology.
+First, establish which Broadcom wireless networking device you have.
+To do this, run the following command in Terminology.

 lspci -nn -d 14e4:

 The suffix “-d 14e4:” filters the results to the Broadcom (vendor id) devices only.
-If you do not see any output from the command, it suggests your device is either not detected or it’s not a Broadcom device.
-That said, this command may return Ethernet and Wireless devices, in this exercise we’re only interested in the wireless device, it should look something along the lines of:
+If you do not see any output from the command, your device is likely either not detected or not a Broadcom device.
+This command may return Ethernet and Wi-Fi devices.
+In this exercise we’re only interested in the wireless device, it should look something along the lines of: